-TODAY, in Part Two of Scotzine’s salute to Denis Law, Scotland’s favourite footballing son, we continue with our focus on events against England at Wembley in 1967, the momentous triumph that celebrated its 54th anniversary yesterday.
+TODAY, in Part Two of Scotzine’s salute to Denis Law, Scotland’s favourite footballing son, we continue with our focus on events against England at Wembley in April 1967, the momentous triumph that rocked the world champions.

 These are EXCLUSIVE extracts from Alex Gordon’s book, ‘DENIS LAW: King and Country;, published by Arena Sport in 2013.

 DEBUTANT Ronnie Simpson, who passed away on April 20 2004 at the age of seventy-three, was actually annoyed at the end of the game.
 A superb photograph figured in most of the national press showing the veteran goalkeeper, minus his false teeth, celebrating with the young Jim McCalliog at the final whistle.